Galbraith supermarkets: Distribution

-The stores were originally served by a single warehouse (in Paisley).
-As the store network grew a second warehouse was added (in Glasgow) closely followed by a third warehouse (across the River Clyde in Govan, Glasgow).
+The stores were originally served by a single warehouse in Paisley.
+As the store network grew, a second warehouse was added in Glasgow, closely followed by a third in Govan, Glasgow.

 Manufacturing

 Manufacturing was a key success to their growth.
 By owning their manufacturing, the company increased the profitability and secured supplies to their stores.
-The company established a bakery in 1895 at George Street, Paisley) to supply their own stores following a dispute with their former supplier, J and J Swann.
-By 1911 a second bakery was added in Govan to supply the Glasgow branches.
-Meat Production was established at the George Street warehouse in 1896 when two ham curers were employed, closely followed by sausage making.
-Tea blending (by hand) was undertaken by Galbraith's (one of the few retailers to purchase tea directly and blend).
-Preserve manufacturing (and pickle manufacturing) was added in 1918 following a dispute with James Robertson.
+The company established a bakery in 1895 at George Street, Paisley to supply their own stores following a dispute with their former supplier, J and J Swann.
+By 1911, a second bakery was added in Govan to supply the Glasgow branches.
+Meat production was established at the George Street warehouse in 1896 when two ham curers were employed, closely followed by sausage making.
+Galbraith’s was one of few retailers to purchase and blend their tea directly.
+Preserve and pickle manufacturing commenced in 1918 after a dispute with James Robertson.

 Acquisition

 The company was acquired in 1954 by Home and Colonial Stores for £2,340,000.00, becoming a principal Scottish subsidiary of the Allied Suppliers network.

-Under Allied Suppliers the bakery and pickle factory were quickly sold to their respective management.
-By 1956 the sausage and cooked meats factory was transferred to the Richmond Sausage Company (becoming their major regional Scottish factory).
-Allied Suppliers preserve manufacturing was concentrated at Galbraith's Paisley premises. (was the bakery business not acquired by Lyons?
-I seem to remember their vans at the Glasgow premises in Craigton Road, Govan.)
+Under Allied Suppliers, the bakery and pickle factory were quickly sold to their respective management.
+By 1956, the sausage and cooked meats factory was transferred to the Richmond Sausage Company, becoming their major regional Scottish factory.
+Allied Suppliers’ preserve manufacturing was concentrated at Galbraith's Paisley premises.